Tuesday, January 4, 2022

 This is the story of my Harrison family down to my grandparents.

 1. Joseph HARRISON (1707-1780) married Jane HODGSON (?-1743) about 1733.
 Jane was the daughter of William Hodgson, who died in 1730, and his wife Elizabeth Spedlin of Ugthorpe Township.
 Returns of Roman Catholics made for Anglican Archbishop Blackburn and dated 21 September 1735, list Joseph and Jane HARRISON in the parish of Whitby.
 Joseph is described as a mariner.
 This is confirmed by an indenture in the North Yorkshire Deeds Registry from 1737 which lists him as a ship's carpenter.
 A James Harrison, mariner, witnessed the document as well (a relative? - however there is no James Harrison on the 1735 recusant list).
 On May 3, 1738 Joseph Harrison, using the proxy of John Peirson of Egton, purchased present day Low Whins Farm (then called Pearson's Farm) in Newton Mulgrave township for £225.
 Did Joseph Harrison use a proxy because he was Catholic and afraid that the land could be taken by the government given his illegal faith?
 On May 16, 1738 the will of John Hodgson of Biggin House in the parish of Lythe, who died in 1738 was registered in the North Yorkshire Deeds Registry.
-Joseph Harrison was a witness to the will and when it was registered the additional information that Joseph was living in Whitby and was an Innholder was included.
+Joseph Harrison was a witness to the will and when it was registered the additional information that Joseph was living in Whitby and was an innholder was included.
+He is named in the Whitby Poor Assessment records for 1738 and 1739 with a weekly assessment of 3 shillings, one of the higher amounts on the list.
+He is 10th on the list and very close to Leonard Hart, who is third on the list, and who's house is located at 113 Church Street very close to the bottom of the 199 steps up to St Mary's Anglican Church.
+This means that Joseph Harrison's inn was very close by to this location.
 On August 31, 1741 the burial of his daughter Dorothy was recorded in the parish register for St. Mary's (Anglican) church in Whitby as follows: Dorothy daughter of Joseph HARRISON of Tranmire dying at Whitby.
 In 1745 Joseph and his family were still living in Newton Mulgrave township, parish of Lythe as they are included there on the recusant list from that year.
 Joseph HARRISON next appears on the recusant list of 1767 aged 60 years (this suggests a birth year of 1707).
-The list also states that he has lived in the township of Newton Mulgrave, parish of Lythe, for 12 years but we know this is a mistake as he purchased the land in 1738.
+The list also states that he has lived in the township of Newton Mulgrave, parish of Lythe, for 12 years.
+This is at odds with the 1738 date when he acquired Pearson's Farm but most likely indicates that while he owned it it was leased out and he didn't move there until 1755 (possibly).

 Jane HODGSON died in April 1743 as recorded in the Whitby Anglican Parish Register as the wife of Joseph HARRISON, husbandman, Whitby.
 Now, the description of Joseph HARRISON as a husbandman is interesting.
 This essentially describes a tenant farmer but we know that he had purchased his farm in Tranmire in 1738 and so should have been described as a yeoman.
 Even though this was in secret, given his Roman Catholic faith, it was not in Whitby township.
 So, was he actually a tenant farmer on a farm in Whitby township at the same time he also owned - and was presumably renting out - the farm in Tranmire?
 What makes this even more mysterious is that he was clearly living in Tranmire in 1741 when his daughter Dorothy died as stated in the same Whitby Anglican parish register.
 If he was indeed renting a farm in Whitby Township it might explain the listing in the 1767 recusant list where it stated that he was living in Newton Mulgrave Township for 12 years (that is since 1755).
 This however raises another question.
 If he already owned a farm why was he not farming it and instead renting a farm in another location?